 - review the compensation of Executive committee members and corporate officers,

 - review the procedures for allocating attendance fees between Board members,

 - submit recommendations on corporate governance best practices.

-The Nominating, Compensation and Corporate Governance Committee met four times in 2015.
+The Nominating, Compensation and Corporate Governance Committee met three times in 2016.

 The attendance rate at these meetings was 100%.